 The judging panel is made up of representatives from Storylines and Scholastic New Zealand.
 All the judges read every manuscript carefully and make comments on the strongest.
 They then meet and debate their preferences.
 The judges usually end up reading the stories out loud to each other, as this helps understanding of the story, and highlights any failings in the structure.

 Award entries close on 31 October each year.
-The award winner is announced in April and the published book launched the following year.
+The award winner is announced at the Storylines Margaret Mahy National Awards Day and the published book launched the following year.

 Some notes on judging and tips for new writers